EsankiThambawita/Petso/README.md

-# Petso – Smart Pet Care Tracker
+# Petso – React Native Pet Reminder App

-Petso is a user-friendly mobile application built with React Native and Expo, designed to help pet owners manage and care for their pets efficiently.
+Petso is a user-friendly mobile application built with React Native and Expo, designed to help pet owners manage multiple pet profiles and save dates for grooming, vaccinations, and worming.

 > This project is actively under development as a practical way to learn React Native, React, and mobile app development.